cqian2019/krispyKernels/README.md

 #### Instructions to Runs
 1. Clone our Repo:
     - To clone with SSH, enter ` git clone git@github.com:cqian2019/krispyKernels.git ` into terminal
 2. Virtual Environment
     - Activate your python virtual environment if you already have one.
 If not, create one by entering
     - ` python3 -m venv <name-of-venv> `
-  - and enter ` . <path>/<name-of-venv>/bin/activate `  to activate
+    - Enter ` . <path>/<name-of-venv>/bin/activate `  to activate.
 3. Install Dependencies
-  - ` pip install -r requirements.txt ` will install all necessary packages into your venv
+    - ` pip install -r requirements.txt ` will install all necessary packages into your venv.
-3. Launch with ` python app.py ` in terminal
+4. Launch with ` python app.py ` in terminal.
-4. Open a new browser window and enter localhost:5000 into address bar to visit our home page
+5. Open a new browser window and enter ` localhost:5000 ` into address bar to visit our home page.

+#### Procuring API Keys
+- Public Transit API
+    - Procure an API key [here](https://developer.here.com/documentation/transit/topics/quick-start-routing.html).
+Click on the "Get Started for Free button".
+Email registration required.
+    - API is used to provide directions using public transit only.
+- Dark Sky API
+    - Procure an API key [here](https://darksky.net/dev).
+Email registration required.
+    - API is used to provide information on the weather the day of an event.
+- TicketMaster API
+    - Procure an API key [here](https://developer-acct.ticketmaster.com/user/register).
+Email registration required.
+    - API is used to provide event information such as: location, show name, lineups, and dates.
+- TheAudioDB API
+    - Procure an API key [here](https://www.theaudiodb.com/api_guide.php).
+Click on the register button.
+Email registration required.
+    - API is used to provide information on the artist.
+Their albums, bios, and tracks.